helium/HIP/0000-redefining-the-mobile-maker-approval-process.md

 ## Summary:

-This Helium Improvement Proposal (HIP) defines the approval process and requirements for Manufacturers of MOBILE Hotspots and Access Points (MOBILE Makers) to get a Maker Key.
+This Helium Improvement Proposal (HIP) defines the approval process and requirements for Manufacturers of MOBILE CBRS Hotspots and Access Points (MOBILE Makers) to get a Maker Key.

 ## Previous Related HIPs